hkyee/dotfiles/README.md

-Linux system setup files for Herr Ken
+# Linux system setup for Herr Ken

+This is a Repo for Herr Ken's portable Linux setup